CrouchingJahi/Cyril/README.md

 ---

 ## To Do
-* Settings - Need confirmation on deleting an account, figure out how to handle attached transactions
+* Settings - Need confirmation on deleting an account, figure out how to handle attached transactions, figure out best way to update new view of transactions after adding or deleting
 * Transaction Categories - Create view because there could be hundreds.
 Sort by parent, then alphabetical
 * Data storage - need a replacement for rxdb because it has a 5mb limit unless you pay for premium
 * DB migration function